StealthBow/Foundry-VTT-Macros/Lancer/Roll_Macros/README.md

 - A Modifier (e.g. Pilot GRIT).
 - Notes to add as Flavor text to the roll in chat (e.g. "Tech Attack").

+There are a few defaults that can be set to customise the input form, these are listed at the top of the macro.

 #### Damage Roll:

 Default values can be set at the top of the macro script, to allow for customisation (e.g. creating a custom Damage roll).